theolivenbaum/resin/README.md

-# &#9084; Vector database with machine-learning generated indices
+# &#9084; Vector database with ML generated indices

+Resin is a ML framework and search engine of vector spaces.
+You customize Resin to your needs by plugging in your own training algorithms into the write and indexing pipelinen.
+The artefact of a indexing session is a traversable, scannable and deployable index that you may interact ith through the Resin web GUI, its read/write `JSON HTTP API`, creating plugins to run with the `DbUtil.exe` commandline , or programmatically.

-Resin is search engine of vector spaces.
-Resin comes with two built-in models, one bag-of-words `IModel<string>` implementation for text and a `IModel<IImage>`implementation for [MNIST](http://yann.lecun.com/exdb/mnist/) images.
+Resin comes with two built-in models, one bag-of-words `IModel<string>` implementation for text and a IModel<IImage> implementation for [MNIST](http://yann.lecun.com/exdb/mnist/) images.
 You may provide your own models.
-You simply need to implement `IModel<T>` whose principal function is to provide Resin with a way of converting `T` into `IVector`.
+You do so by implementing IModel<T>, whose principal function is to provide Resin with a way of converting `T` into `IVector`.

-Resin is an attempt to make it easy for you, web shop owner or data scientist, to create a searchable index of your data and to provide you with lots of means to query it.
-It is also an attempt at providing a toolkit for you to experiment with and analyze your data, e.g. by implementing your own `IModel<T>`.

-You can populate Resin with your data, query it and in other ways interact with it by using the built-in HTML-based search GUI or by:
+To summarize, you can populate Resin with your data, query it and in other ways interact with it by using the built-in web search GUI, or you can:
-- creating custom-made commands (ICommand) and executing them through the commandline tool `DbUtil.exe`
+- create custom-made commands (`ICommand`) and execute them through the commandline tool DbUtil.exe
-- writing data by HTTP POST-ing JSON formatted data to the built-in HTTP server write endpoints and querying by HTTP GET-ing
+- write data by HTTP POST-ing JSON formatted data to the built-in HTTP server write endpoints, and query by HTTP GET-ing
-- writing IModel<T> implementations
+- write IModel<T> implementations
+- programatically scan, traverse and manipulate your indices.

 ## Applications